VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter04.md

 Except the differences described above, the styles, messages and notification codes of the three types of edit box control classes are general similar, with only a little differences.
-Fig 22.1 shows the running effect of the three types of edit boxes.
+Figure 1 shows the running effect of the three types of edit boxes.